 It’s a hot July afternoon, and a small team scours another Maryland junkyard.
 As they walk through the mountains of gnarled metal, they’re on the lookout for one thing: Car radios.
 They intend to hack them.

 The team is part of Dark Labs, an elite unit of cyber pros at Booz Allen.
 They have the most advanced tools and techniques, and the mindset of the most talented cyber elite, but instead of trying to break in, they’re using their skills to help secure Booz Allen’s clients from cyber adversaries around the world.

 Each car radio costs $20 and is added to the growing collection of devices Mike Schroeder and his Embedded Vulnerability Analysis team is researching.
 They’re dedicated to finding software flaws and vulnerabilities in critical infrastructure—before adversaries can exploit them.
 Back at Dark Labs, Mike and his team disassemble and extract firmware from each device, reverse engineering and testing to identify the vulnerabilities that few can find.
 Their research helps them develop new tools and capabilities, as well as protect Booz Allen’s many clients.

 Research isn’t the only thing Dark Labs does.
-Fred Frey leads the Advanced Threat Hunting team, which is comprised of expert developers, analysts, and data scientists.
+Fred Frey leads the Threat Hunting team, which is comprised of expert developers, analysts, and data scientists.
 Fred and his colleagues have developed an innovative platform that seamlessly leverages an organization’s existing Endpoint Detection and Response (EDR) solution to comb through endpoint metadata and identify malicious events across the entire infrastructure.

 “We proactively assess client networks to root out the bad guys,” says Fred.
 “It’s a search and destroy operation.”